 ❓ FAQ

 It is likely because you cooked it too long or at a heat that is too low.
-To roast cauliflower, I recommend a temperature of 400 F. Roast without much moisture only until crisp-tender.
+To roast cauliflower pieces, I recommend a temperature of 400 F. Roast without much moisture only until crisp-tender.

 Curry powder is a combination of ground spices, including but not limited to: ground turmeric, ground cumin, ground coriander, ground ginger, ground chili powder, ground black pepper and other spices.
 It is often added at the beginning of cooking to allow the flavors to bloom and deepen.